myGat/AI-dungeon/DevTool/ReadMe.md

 This is a tool helping you to create and debug scripts for AID.

-- It allows to concatenate several file to create the 4 files you can copy/paste on AID (the shared library, the input modifier, the context modifier and the output modifer)
+- It concatenates several file to create the 4 files you can copy/paste on AID (the shared library, the input modifier, the context modifier and the output modifer)

-- Then it create a webpage you can open on your computer to test and debug the scripts.
+- Then it creates a webpage you can open on your computer to test and debug the scripts.
 This allows you to make some basic debug, and correct the bugs directly on your local computer - instead of correcting on AID and then backcopy the corrections on your local computer.

-You'll still have to debug some parts on AID; at least, you'll have to test the AI's reaction.
+You'll still have to debug some parts on AID; at least, you'll have to test the AI's reaction on AID.
 Moreover, the way I emulate AID cripting is far from perfect, and there may be some difference on the actual AID (eg, you may use a deactivated function).